jlf599/JetstreamAPITutorial/README.md

 # OpenStack API Tutorial

-> :warning: Due to limitations in GitHub markdown, you may want to right click on any links you wish to open and open them in new tabs.
+> :warning: Due to limitations in GitHub markdown, we cannot set links to open in a new tab.
+You may wish to right click on any links you wish to open and open them in new tabs.

 # Introduction to OpenStack CLI